-NCAA 'Starts Process' To Allow Compensation For College Athletes
+NCAA Plans To Allow College Athletes To Get Paid For Use Of Their Names, Images

 In a surprise move, the NCAA says it intends to allow college athletes to earn compensation — but it says it's only starting to work out the details of how that would take place.
-The organization's board of governors emerged from a meeting Tuesday saying it had voted unanimously to permit student-athletes to benefit from the use of their name, image and likeness.
+The organization's board of governors said Tuesday that it had voted unanimously to permit student-athletes to benefit from the use of their name, image and likeness.

-"We must embrace change to provide the best possible experience for college athletes," Michael Drake, president of Ohio State University, said in a statement released Tuesday that stressed the need for "additional flexibility" in the NCAA's approach.
+"We must embrace change to provide the best possible experience for college athletes," said Michael Drake, the NCAA board chair who is also president of Ohio State University.
+In a statement, Drake stressed the need for "additional flexibility" in the NCAA's approach.

 Drake added, "This modernization for the future is a natural extension of the numerous steps NCAA members have taken in recent years to improve support for student-athletes, including full cost of attendance and guaranteed scholarships."